roy-sukrit/roy-sukrit.github.io/_pages/about.md

 Feel free to look at my specific [portfolio entry](https://sudo-boris.github.io/portfolio/RCPPO/).

 ## 👨🏻‍🔬 Professional Experience
-Currently I am working as a **Student Researcher** at the Reliable Multimodal AI Lab at the TU Darmstadt under the supervision of Prof. Marcus Rohrbach.
+Currently I am working as a **Student Researcher** at the Reliable Multimodal AI Lab at the TU Darmstadt under the supervision of Prof. Marcus Rohrbach working on **Generative Video-Language Modelling**.
 Additionally, I have professional experience working as an **Applied Machine Learning Student Researcher** at the Fraunhofer Heinrich Hertz Institute. \
 There I worked on dynamic traffic flow forecasting using Graph Neural Networks.